Jubatian/rrpge-spec/specs/snd_arch.rst

 The audio output DMA operates on the Peripheral bus, accessing the Peripheral RAM.

-Seperate left & right channel DMA start offsets are provided.
+Separate left & right channel DMA start offsets are provided.
 The buffer size is defined by a mask which mixes bits from the DMA sample counter and these start offset bits, normally selecting the higher bits from the start offsets, the lower bits from the DMA sample counter.